codership/documentation/galeracluster/source/documentation/technical-description.rst

 - :doc:`tech-desc-introduction`

   This section explains how database replication works in general.
-It provides an overview of the problems inherent in the various replication implementations, including master-slave, asynchronous and synchronous replication.
+It provides an overview of the problems inherent in the various replication implementations, including primary-replica, asynchronous and synchronous replication.

 - :doc:`certification-based-replication`